-Over the past years, there has been a significant rise in the number of players in the global project finance markets, as lenders and sponsors from diverse regions across the globe have entered the fray, and such trend rendered the knowledge about the global practices of project finance more crucial than ever.
+Over the past years, there has been a significant rise in the number of players in the global project finance markets.
+Lenders and sponsors from diverse regions across the globe have entered the fray, making the knowledge of global practices in project finance more crucial than ever.

+In May 2023, we proudly released the first edition of the Global Project Finance Guide.
+The response was overwhelmingly positive, reaffirming the importance of such a resource in today's complex financial landscape.
+Building on this success, we are now thrilled to present the second edition, the Global Project Finance Guide 2024.

-With this motivation, we are delighted to present the Global Project Finance Guide 2023, which includes a standardized questionnaire prepared by the editors and answered by highly experienced project finance lawyers worldwide.
+This updated edition continues to offer a comprehensive summary of the laws and practices governing project finance in various jurisdictions.
+It includes a standardized questionnaire prepared by the editors and answered by highly experienced project finance lawyers worldwide.
+The Guide provides an in-depth overview of the legislation and international treaties relevant to project finance, highlighting security interests, incentives, and restrictions in each jurisdiction.

-The Guide aims to offer its readers a practical summary of the laws and practices governing project finance in several jurisdictions across the globe.
-It provides an overview of the legislation and international treaties governing the project finance and highlights the security interests, incentives and restrictions related to project finance in each jurisdiction.
-The Guide also addresses certain technical areas related to project finance, such as taxation, environment and insurance, sheds light on financing Public-Private Partnership (PPP) projects, and discusses issues related to jurisdiction, immunity waivers, trends and project finance.
+Moreover, the Guide addresses critical technical areas such as taxation, environmental concerns, and insurance.
+It sheds light on financing Public-Private Partnership (PPP) projects and discusses pertinent issues related to jurisdiction, immunity waivers, trends, and future projections in the field of project finance.

+The second edition also incorporates the latest trends and developments, ensuring that our readers are well-informed about the current state and future direction of project finance globally.

-We extend our appreciation to all the authors of this Guide, who were chosen for their acknowledged expertise in this field.
+We extend our deepest appreciation to all the authors of this Guide, who were chosen for their acknowledged expertise in this field.
+Their invaluable contributions have made this comprehensive resource possible.